stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

      - Least code change
    - cons
      - Currently, `buffermgr` only records the cable length when it's changed.
 It depends on reloading configuration to make the change take effect.
+     - Not having original cable length in the `CONFIG_DB`
 2. Handle port admin state

    The user doesn't need to take any specific action.